rmcanany/SolidEdgeHousekeeper/HelpTopics.md

 - `Drawing views out of date`: Checks if any drawing views are not up to date.
 - `Detached dimensions or annotations`: Checks that dimensions, balloons, callouts, etc. are attached to geometry in the drawing.
 - `Drawing view on background sheet`: Checks background sheets for the presence of drawing views.
+- `Drawing view has Draw In View graphics`: Checks if any drawing view was modified with the Draw In View command.
+- `Overridden dimensions`: Checks if any dimensions are not to scale, or have the value hidden.

 </details>